 Lyndhurst Community Presbyterian Church

 Seeking new and deeper knowledge of God’s presence and sharing the experience is the power of a book group.
-An informal book group met throughout the year on Wednesday evenings to discuss a variety of titles.
-Content and discussion influenced worship, church vision and our very identity, such is the power of a book.
+An informal book group met throughout the year on Wednesday evenings enjoying a variety of titles.
+Content and discussion gave way to impact worship, church vision and our very identity, such is the power of a book.

 The Confession of 1967 and The Confession of Belhar

 Trouble I’ve Seen: Changing the Way the Church Views Racism - Drew G.I Hart